THE PIONEER AMATEUR RADIO FELLOWSHIP, INC.

 2) Immediate termination of membership.

 3. MEETINGS.
-Regular meetings shall be held on the second Tuesday of
+Regular meetings shall be held on the first Wednesday of

 each calendar month at such place as the President shall order.